Ashi-Garami/sec-filing-downloader-converter/README.md

 - Downloads 3 most recent 10-K filings
 - Creates separate folders: `TICKER_10-Q_Filings` and `TICKER_10-K_Filings`

-**IMPORTANT:** Before using, replace `"YourName Contact@example.com"` with your actual name and email in the script.
-The SEC requires this to identify who is accessing their system.

 ### 2. convert_to_text.py
 Converts downloaded HTML files to plain text format for upload to NotebookLM or other analysis tools.